-- If brown-fat stimulating foods and drinks like Keto Zone Coffee are consumed, it can improve metabolism through thermogenesis.
-MCT Oil Powder also further promotes fat loss and improved metabolism.
+- If consuming brown-fat stimulating foods and drinks, like Keto Zone Coffee, Keto Zone Diet can improve metabolism through thermogenesis.
+MCT Oil Powder also promotes fat loss and improved metabolism.

-- Since Keto Zone burns fat, it expedites body composition results when combined with muscle building.
+- Since Keto Zone burns fat, body composition results is expedited when combined with muscle building.

-- Ketones spare muscle breakdown which further improves muscle building.
+- Ketones spare muscle breakdown to further improve muscle building.

 The Plan: How To Build Muscle On Keto Zone

-First, develop a baseline Keto Zone Plan that gets you into ketosis.
+First, develop a baseline Keto Zone Plan to get you into ketosis.
 This plans should be 75% fats with only 20-30 grams net carbs.
 The remainder of the calories can be protein.